ANPL: Towards Natural Programming with Interactive Decomposition: Additional Experiments and Analysis

-\paragraph{Why not evaluate \xname/ on common code generation benchmarks.} We evaluate \xname/ on ARC instead of common code generation benchmarks ~\cite{related:CodeGen, related:Codex, intro:austin, appendix:CodeXGLUE} according to the following two reasons: (1) Most code generation benchmarks are too easy for users.
-Though competitive programming benchmarks exist~\cite{related:AlphaCode}, they demand high data structure and algorithm skills.
-Instead, ARC is a general artificial intelligence benchmark.
-Solving tasks directly in ARC is easy for humans, but expressing the solution using code is the main challenge.
-The results we obtained on this benchmark better reflect the impact of our system on programming, i.e., taking an algorithm and expressing it in Python.
-(2) Solutions for common code generation benchmarks can be found on the Internet, which runs the risk of data contamination.
+\paragraph{Why do we choose ARC instead of typical code generation benchmarks like HumanEval~\cite{related:Codex} and APPS~\cite{exp:apps}.} We evaluate \xname/ on ARC instead of common code generation benchmarks ~\cite{related:CodeGen, related:Codex, intro:austin, appendix:CodeXGLUE} according to the following three reasons: (1) We clarify that what we are measuring is the system's ability to convey the user's intent through interaction, not the system's ability to solve problems on its own (e.g. the user has a correct algorithmic solution in mind, but it is tedious to realize it in Python).
+In this regard, ARC's features (easy for humans to understand and solve but difficult to express via programming) would be more suitable than typical programming datasets such as MBPP and HumanEval.
+(2) We find that typical programming datasets are simpler for programming compared with ARC.
+The average line of code of MBPP, HumanEval, APPS, and ARC are 6.71, 7.78, 19.95, and 26.47 respectively.
+Competition datasets like APPS challenge the users to solve the tasks rather than generate code that fulfills users' intents.
+(3) Solutions for common code generation benchmarks can be found on the Internet, which runs the risk of data contamination.
 On the other hand, it is unlikely programmatic (python) solutions for ARC exist in any online corpus, making tasks in ARC unique enough for LLMs and participants of human study.
+However, to fully present the advantage and capability of \xname/, we have supplemented additional experiments with human studies on APPS benchmark, case studies on "realistic and long" programs, and automatic code generation on HumanEval benchmark.